JohnSasser/17-Training-Tracker/README.md

 # 17-Training-Tracker

-mongoose app that will track your workouts to help you train for your next marathon, race or just daily exercise.
+mongoose app that will help you track your workouts & train for your next marathon, race or just daily exercise.

 For this development, I used a mongo for the database & mongoose to model it.
 We are using node for the runtime environment and express to run the router.